 Short on time?
-What this 8-min. video preview to see what's new in this release!
+Watch this 8-min. video preview to see what's new in this release!

 - Previously, you could view new feature announcements, and access product documentation through our in-app help center.
 We are in the process of replacing our in-app help center, so you will no longer see the help center icon in the global navigation bar.
 Product documentation is always available at support.gainsight.com.
 Stay tuned for updates on our new knowledge center which will be available in a future release!